How much paint do I need for kitchen cabinets?

 First off, grab a tape measure.
 You’ll want to measure the height, width, and depth of each cabinet.
 Think of it like measuring ingredients for a recipe; too much or too little can ruin the final dish.
 Once you have those dimensions, calculate the total square footage.
 For example, if you have a cabinet that’s 3 feet tall and 2 feet wide, that’s 6 square feet.
 Easy peasy, right?

-READ How to organize deep kitchen cabinets?
+READ How to adjust hinges on kitchen cabinets?

 Now, don’t forget about the number of coats you’ll need.
 Most cabinets require at least two coats for that rich, even finish.
 So, if your total square footage is 100 square feet, you’ll need to double that for your paint calculations.
 But wait, there’s more!
 Factor in the type of paint you’re using.
 Some paints cover more area than others, so check the label for coverage per gallon.